vratidc/vratidc.github.io/_projects/17_Dragonfly.md

 For the research experiments as well as for general screenings, participants were invited.
 The film was presented on high-end VR headsets such as HTC Vive and Oculus Quest.
 The film experience on mobile VR headsets was also tested.

-{% include gallery id="gallery6" caption="Participant experiencing the VR film and the corresponding frame with eye-tracking details" %}
+{% include gallery id="gallery4" caption="Participant experiencing the VR film and the corresponding equirectangular image with eye-tracking and POV details" %}

 ## The VR Film - Dragonfly